Digital-Preservation-Finland/dpres-xml-schemas/README.rst

 KDK SCHEMA CATALOG
 ==================
 Current catalog version is 1.5.0, and it includes the following files and directories.
 The catalog can be used with KDK specifications 1.5.0 and 1.4.
+These catalogs paths are relative to kdk-mets-catalog subdirectory.

 CATALOGS: